3.2.2. Optimizing Geometries

 >>> EndDo

-The initial coordinates were chosen in units of Bohr, to illustrare that this is the default case.
+The initial coordinates were chosen in units of bohr, to illustrare that this is the default case.
 The optimal geometry for ground state of water is a structure with \(C_{2v}\) symmetry.
 A transition state has been found with a linear H–O–H angle of 180°.
 In many cases, there may be a clue along the energy pathway for a chemical reaction about the nature of the transition state structure, which typically represents an intermediate conformation between reactants and products.
 If this turns out to be the case, it is possible to help the optimization process proceed toward an informed guess, by invoking the keyword FindTS in SLAPAF.
 FindTS must to be accompanied with a definition of constrained geometric definitions.
 SLAPAF will guide the optimization of the transition state towards a region in which the restriction is fulfilled.
 Once there, the restriction will be released and a free search of the transition state will be performed.
 This technique is frequently quite effective and makes it possible to find difficult transition states or reduce the number of required iterations.
 Here, an example is provided, in which the initial geometry of water is clearly bent, and a trial restraint is imposed such that the angle for the transition state should be near 180°.
 The final transition state will, however, be obtained without any type of geometrical restriction.

 *DFT transition state optimization of the water molecule with geometrical restrictions